DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 In case of the mouse pointer "leaves" the potentiometer area, the Tab key action is automatically disarmed (no more fast blinking purple square).
 So retry the process explained just above!

-The **fast blinking purple square** doesn't appear if the hovered DX7 potentiometer can't be modulated when you press the Tab key over it.
+The **fast blinking purple square** doesn't appear if the hovered DX7 potentiometer can't be modulated when you press the Tab key over it (concerns all switches, and operator-related BREAKPOINT / L.CURVE / R.CURVE potentiometers).

 :warning: Please read [MODULATION MATRIX: NOT SUPPORTED TARGETS](#notsupptargs) above, concerning non supported modulation targets!